 Course Learning Objectives:

-This short training aims to enhance the skills of the financial officials to detect and prevent frauds in their organizations.
+This short training aims to enhance the skills of the financial officials to detect and prevent fraud in their organizations.

 The “Fraud Detection and Prevention in Private and Public Institutions” course has some of the following key areas of learning for I and 2 weeks organized into the following modules: